About Mike Moroski

 Moroski earned his MA at Xavier University and his MNA at the University of Notre Dame.
 He received the Jefferson Award for his dedication to affordable housing preservation and his commitment to reducing barriers for those returning from prison; earned Xavier University’s highest honor for a young graduate, the Magis Award, for his service to the City of Cincinnati; was named to the Business Courier’s Forty Under 40 Class of 2011; received The Human Rights Campaign’s Ally Award for his public defense of marriage equality which cost him his job at a Catholic school; and was awarded the Outstanding Young Alumnus Award by his high school alma mater, Marist High School.

-He and his wife Katie live in Downtown Cincinnati with their two cats Eddie & Rosie, and their English Bulldog Biggie.
-Soon, they will also be parents to a future CPS student.
+He and his wife Katie live in Downtown Cincinnati with two cats Eddie & Rosie, and their English Bulldog Biggie, and are the parents of a future CPS student.

 Years of Service